printvis/PrintVis.BusinessCentral.ExampleCode/README.md

 Examples how to get Capacity Calendar Entries from BC with API of types page and query

-## KPI calculation

-In PrintVis, you can create up to 10 KPI fields, for every product group.
-Then you need to hook in on some event and calculate created KPI fields.

 ## Event Subscribers

 xx